jg223fp/Thermal_sensor_drone/doc/setup.md

 ![Create IFTTT](/doc/img/IFTTT4.jpg)</BR>
 ![Create IFTTT](/doc/img/IFTTT5.jpg)</BR>

 Now we just need the key for the TTN integration.
-Get by pressing on the applet, then press the webhooks logo.
-You will find the key under documentation in the upper right corner.
+Navigate to the applet and press it, then press the webhooks logo.
+We will find the key under documentation in the upper right corner.
 ![Create IFTTT](/doc/img/IFTTT6.jpg)</BR>